tipo159/rust-instruction-dispatch/README.md

 ## Instruction Dispatch Techniques

-For details on the individual instruction dispatch techniques, see the third chapter entitled "Dispatch Techniques" in the paper "YETI: a gradualY Extensible Trace Interpreter[3]".
+For details on the individual instruction dispatch techniques, see the third chapter entitled "Dispatch Techniques" in the paper "YETI: a gradualY Extensible Trace Interpreter[^3]".

+[^3] Mathew Zaleski.
+2008.
+YETI: a graduallY Extensible Trace Interpreter.
+Ph.D.
+Dissertation.
+University of Tronto, Toronto, ON.

-The Wikipedia article "Threaded code[4]" is also helpful.
+The Wikipedia article "Threaded code[^4]" is also helpful.

+[^4] Wikipedia.
+2023.
+Threaded code.
+Retrieved from <https://en.wikipedia.org/wiki/Threaded_code>.

 ### Switch Dispatch